anuragroy2001/MLinRobotics/readme.md

 - Navigate to the directory containing the Python files.
 - Run the setup script to register the environment and run the          simulation for 1000 steps with random actions.

+Please run the project by running the setup.py file!!

 Install the necessary libraries using pip: